The Amazing Rise of Medco Energi

 Duri to Dumai Road Construction in 1958

-Eighty years ago, CALTEX discovered the huge Duri oil field in the Rokan block in Riau, Sumatera.
+More than eighty years ago, CALTEX discovered the huge Duri oil field in the Rokan block in Riau, Sumatera.
+CALTEX was a joint venture of Chevron and Texaco.

 The giant Duri field – 10 km wide and 18 km long – is one of the many oil fields discovered in the Rokan block.
 Minas is another giant oil field discovered in this block.